aliwagih-ubc/Triathlon-Nutrition-Planner/README.md

 **Overview**

-This application will assist in nutrition planning for various triathlons.
-Based on race distance and conditions, the application will create a tailored race nutrition strategy for triathletes in accordance with their biometrics.
-The strategies would be developed based on established guidelines to ensure that the essential macronutrients and calories are absorbed throughout the duration of the race.
+This application will assist in nutrition planning for various triathlons during a racing season.
+Based on race distance and anticipated race conditions, the application will create tailored nutrition strategies for triathletes, in accordance with their biometrics, over the course of a racing season.
+The strategies would be developed based on established nutritional guidelines to ensure that the essential macronutrients and calories are absorbed throughout the duration of the race.

 **Users**

-This application will mostly be used by triathletes to plan their fuelling/nutrition strategy prior to a race.
+This application will mostly be used by triathletes to plan their fuelling/nutrition strategies prior to a racing season.
 However, it could also be used by endurance athletes practicing any of the three disciplines comprising triathlons – swimming, cycling, and running.

 **Personal Note**